 Bio

-Elke Finkenauer (Aotearoa New Zealand/German) works between Auckland and Glasgow.
+Elke Finkenauer (Aotearoa New Zealand/German) is a visual artist based between Glasgow and Auckland.
 She has an MFA from The Glasgow School of Art (2015) and a PgDipFA from Elam School of Fine Art (2013).
-Her recent projects ‘Fragments of a Method’ / ‘BitParts’ (2020-2024) were developed in parallel with research undertaken with Creative Informatics at the University of Edinburgh.
+Her recent project ‘Fragments of a Method’ / ‘BitParts’ (2020-2024) was developed in parallel with research undertaken with Creative Informatics at the University of Edinburgh.
 In 2022 Elke was awarded the Glasgow Visual Artist and Craft Maker Bursary.
-Exhibitions include: 'Fragments of a Method', at NorthArt Auckland (2025); ‘Doing Data’, with Creative Informatics’ Creative Horizons programme at Inspace Gallery, Edinburgh (2022); ‘Members Club’ for ‘We’re not too big to care’ at Gus Fisher Gallery (2019); and ‘Something to Remember’ at The Suter Gallery (2019).
-Before embarking on a career in the arts Elke completed a business degree at AUT and worked as a data/financial analyst in Auckland and London.
+Exhibitions include: 'Hold' at New Glagow Society (2025); 'Fragments of a Method' at NorthArt Auckland (2025); ‘Doing Data’ with Creative Informatics/Creative Horizons at Inspace Gallery, Edinburgh (2022); ‘Members Club’ at Gus Fisher Gallery (2019); and ‘Something to Remember’ at The Suter Gallery (2019).

 CV